Learning Counterfactual Distributions via Kernel Nearest Neighbors

 \subsection{Modeling assumptions}

-We introduce structural assumptions that are used for our analysis.
+We introduce structural assumptions made on the model \cref{model : dist matrix completion} which we use for a rigorous analysis of our method.
 First we discuss a factor structure on the collection of distributions that reduces the number of unknowns in our problem.
 Next, we describe the assumptions on the missing mechanism of $A_{i, t}$.
 Finally, we introduce a natural data generating process that is consistent with these assumptions.